IWPC Home Page

 We've learned some important lessons in the ongoing upgrades to 2G and 3G systems.
 Many network operators now wish that they had invested in more flexible hardware from the beginning to avoid "fork lift upgrades" for 3G overlays in 2G spectrum, or to avoid hardware upgrades for new waveforms such as HSPA.

-With the deployment of OFDM systems the world has changed.
+With the planned deployment of OFDM systems the world has changed.
 Nowadays it's not straightforward to plan which spectrum allocations will be used for OFDM services vs. other mobile/wireless services.
-We can be certain that there will be a huge variety of combinations in OFDM signals mixed with 2G and 3G signals, different MIMO configurations, and upgrades to the air interface standards....all of this complexity will require flexibility to be inherent in 4G hardware.
-We will need flexibility to higher order MIMO modes, a wide variety of frequency bands and bandwidths, and the ability to increase peak-to-average ratio (PAR) in the air interface.
+We can be certain that there will be a huge variety of combinations in OFDM signals mixed with 2G and 3G signals, different MIMO configurations, and upgrades to the air interface standards....all of this complexity will require flexibility to be inherent in hardware beyond 3G (some call 4G).

 Workshop Goals: